bingolives/linkerd-examples/lifecycle/linkerd1/README.md

-# Linkerd lifecycle test configuration
+# Linkerd1 lifecycle test configuration

-Production testing Linkerd2's discovery & caching.
+Production testing Linkerd1's discovery & caching.

-The goal of this test suite is to run an outbound proxy for a prolonged amount of time in a dynamically-scheduled environment in order to exercise:
-- Route resource lifecyle (i.e. routes are properly evicted)
-- Telemetry resource lifecycle (i.e. prometheus can run steadily for a long time, proxy doesn't leak memory in exporter).
-- Service discovery lifecycle (i.e. updates are honored correctly, doesn't get out sync).
+This test is similar to the [Linkerd2](../) lifecycle environment.
+Differences are documented here.

 ## First time setup

-This environment creates a `ClusterRole`, which requires your user to have this ability.
+[`lifecycle.yml`](lifecycle.yml) creates a `ClusterRole`, which requires your user to have this ability.

 ```bash
 kubectl create clusterrolebinding cluster-admin-binding-$USER \